-A wonderful portrait of an adult female 'Western Lowland' Gorilla at Mondika by Sjef Ollers.
+A wonderful portrait of a male 'Western Lowland' Gorilla at Mondika in the adjacent Republic of Congo by Sjef Ollers.

 Birds